GIXLabs/rccars/README.md

     1. Editing code this way does not give you access to any debugging outputs, so you may want to edit using [Mu](https://codewith.mu/en/download) or [Thonny](https://thonny.org/) so you can read any `print()` statements you add to the code.
     1. The max speed of the default code is slow, which you may want to change if you want to win the race.
     1. Python uses spacing in a particular way, so you may need to match the indendation of lines.
+    1. For more details on how the code works see [here.](src/README.md)

 # Connecting via Remote
 1. Plug in the 9V batteries on both your remote and turn on the AAA batteries on your car.